nicky-nym/nicky-nym.github.io/index.md

 >
 > &mdash; John Macomber, senior lecturer, Harvard Business School.

 ### <a name="economics"></a>Economic prosperity

+Cities should provide **economic prosperity** for the people who live in them and the people who have offices there.

 > "Once one starts to think about (the causes of economic growth),
 > it is hard to think about anything else."